AWS OpenSearch¶

 SysMemoryUtilization |

 The percentage of instance memory in use.
-A higher value for this metric is normal and usually does not indicate issues with the cluster.
-For better indications of potential performance and stability problems, see JVMMemoryPressure metrics.
+High values for this metric are normal and usually do not indicate issues with the cluster.
+For better indications of potential performance and stability issues, see JVMMemoryPressure metric.
 Related node statistics: Minimum, Maximum, Average Related cluster statistics: Minimum, Maximum, Average |

 OpenSearchDashboardsConcurrentConnections |

-The number of active concurrent connections to OpenSearch dashboards.
-If this number remains consistently high, consider scaling your cluster.
+The number of active concurrent connections to OpenSearch Dashboards.
+If this number is consistently high, consider scaling your cluster.
 Related node statistics: Maximum Related cluster statistics: Sum, Maximum, Average |

 OpenSearchDashboardsHeapTotal |

-The heap memory allocated to OpenSearch dashboards in MiB.
+The total heap memory allocated to OpenSearch Dashboards in MiB.
 Different EC2 instance types may affect precise memory allocation.
 Related node statistics: Maximum Related cluster statistics: Sum, Maximum, Average |

 OpenSearchDashboardsHeapUsed |

-The absolute amount of heap memory used by OpenSearch dashboards in MiB.
+The absolute amount of heap memory used by OpenSearch Dashboards in MiB.
 Related node statistics: Maximum Related cluster statistics: Sum, Maximum, Average |

 OpenSearchDashboardsHeapUtilization |

-The percentage of maximum available heap memory used by OpenSearch dashboards.
+The percentage of maximum available heap memory used by OpenSearch Dashboards.
 If this value exceeds 80%, consider scaling your cluster.
 Related node statistics: Maximum Related cluster statistics: Minimum, Maximum, Average |

 OpenSearchDashboardsResponseTimesMaxInMillis |

-The maximum time taken by OpenSearch dashboards to respond to requests in milliseconds.
-If requests consistently take a long time to return results, consider increasing the instance type size.
+The maximum time (in milliseconds) it takes for OpenSearch Dashboards to respond to requests.
+If requests consistently take a long time to return results, consider increasing the size of your instance type.
 Related node statistics: Maximum Related cluster statistics: Maximum, Average |

 OpenSearchDashboardsOS1MinuteLoad |

-The one-minute average CPU load of OpenSearch dashboards.
-Ideally, the CPU load should remain below 1.00.
-While temporary spikes are fine, if this metric consistently stays above 1.00, we recommend increasing the instance type size.
+The one-minute average CPU load for OpenSearch Dashboards.
+Ideally, the CPU load should stay below 1.00.
+While temporary spikes are fine, if this metric is consistently above 1.00, we recommend increasing the size of your instance type.
 Related node statistics: Average Related cluster statistics: Average, Maximum |

 OpenSearchDashboardsRequestTotal |

-The total number of HTTP requests issued to OpenSearch dashboards.
-If your system is slow or you see a large number of dashboard requests, consider increasing the instance type size.
+The total number of HTTP requests issued to OpenSearch Dashboards.
+If your system is slow or you see a large number of dashboard requests, consider increasing the size of your instance type.
 Related node statistics: Total Related cluster statistics: Sum |

 ThreadpoolForce_mergeQueue |

 The number of queued tasks in the force merge thread pool.
-If the queue size remains consistently large, consider scaling your cluster.
+If the queue size is consistently large, consider scaling your cluster.
 Related node statistics: Maximum Related cluster statistics: Sum, Maximum, Average |

 ThreadpoolForce_mergeRejected |